An official website of the United States government

 Together we can keep bees and other pollinators healthy, happy, and buzzing!

 Honey bees are facing larger and more diverse threats than ever before.
-The Four P’s (pathogens, pests, pesticides, and poor nutrition) are longstanding issues, and they are being exasperated by changes in climate conditions, fewer food and water resources, and having to re-establish in new environments.
+The Four P’s (pathogens, pests, pesticides, and poor nutrition) are longstanding issues, and they are being exasperated by changes in weather conditions, fewer food and water resources, and having to re-establish in new environments.
 All these factors tend to overlap and interact with one another, which further complicates their survival and productivity.
 In addition, there are other issues that have impacts on honey bee health, such as the narrow genetic base of honey bees in the United States.

 Below are some of the most pressing threats to honey bees and what we’re doing to mitigate these threats.